kernelkit/infix/doc/networking.md

-Auto-negotiation of speed/duplex mode is desired in almost all use-cases, but it is possible disable auto-negotiation and specify a fixed speed and duplex mode (ieee802-ethernet-interface.yang).
+Auto-negotiation of speed/duplex mode is desired in almost all use-cases, but it is possible disable auto-negotiation and specify a fixed speed and duplex mode.

 > If setting a fixed speed and duplex mode, ensure both sides of the
 > link have matching configuration.
-If speed does not match, the link will
+If speed does not match, the link
-> not come up.
-If duplex mode does not match, the result will be
+> will not come up.
+If duplex mode does not match, the result is
 > reported collisions and/or bad throughput.

 The example below configures port eth3 to fixed speed 100 Mbit/s